grafana/loki/docs/clients/promtail/configuration.md

   # Maximum number of retries to do
   [maxretries: <int> | default = 10]

-# Static labels to add to all logs being sent to loki.
+# Static labels to add to all logs being sent to Loki.
 # Use map like {"foo": "bar"} to add a label foo with
 # value bar.
 external_labels: